Desi Magic

 Desi Magic is an unreleased Indian romantic comedy film, directed by Mehul Atha and produced by Ameesha Patel and Kuunal Goomer under the banner of Ameesha Patel Productions.
-It stars actors Ameesha Patel, Esha Gupta, Zayed Khan and Sahil Shroff.
+It stars actors Ameesha Patel, Zayed Khan and Sahil Shroff in the lead roles.
+Esha Gupta is a cameo appearance.
 The film has been in post production since 2014 and since 2015 its release was delayed.

 Plot

 Sonia Saxena (Ameesha Patel), a recently known fashion designer, who is about to launch her new clothing line "Desi Magic", seems to have the perfect life.
 But things change when she meets Kunal Grewal (Zayed Khan), who decides to present his best friend Sahil Mehra (Sahil Shroff).
-All goes well until Sahil also decides to present his girlfriend Mahi Deol, without imagining that both women are look-alikes.
+All goes well until Sahil also decides to present his girlfriend Mahi Deol (Esha Gupta).